natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.IV%20J.md

 '''Pros:'''

-* The KwK40 L/48 cannon can penetrate most enemies at the BR at long range with above average muzzle velocity, making aiming a bit easier.
+* The KwK40 L/48 cannon can penetrate most enemies at the BR at long range with above average muzzle velocity, making aiming a bit easier
-* PzGr 40 (APCR) offers great penetration in case PzGr 39 (APCBC) fails against heavily armoured targets.
+* PzGr 40 (APCR) offers great penetration in case PzGr 39 (APCBC) fails against heavily armoured targets
-* The transmission provides good acceleration.
+* The transmission provides good acceleration
-* Satisfactory off-road and on-road mobility.
+* Satisfactory off-road and on-road mobility
-* Turrets have Schürzen (side skirts), which can offer some protection from HEAT or HE rounds.
+* Turrets have Schürzen (side skirts), which can offer some protection from HEAT or HE rounds
-* 2 crew members in the hull often saves the vehicle from destruction when the turret is penetrated and everyone up there dies.
+* 2 crew members in the hull often saves the vehicle from destruction when the turret is penetrated and everyone up there dies

 '''Cons:'''

-* Turret traverse is slow compared to medium tanks at this BR.
+* Turret traverse is slow compared to medium tanks at this BR
-* Side skirts (Schürzen) only protect the turret.
+* Side skirts (Schürzen) only protect the turret, no side side skirts on the hull
-* Lacks a gun mantlet.
+* Lacks gun mantlet armour
-* Armour protection is poor, able to be penetrated by all the tanks it encounters even frontally and vulnerable to overpressure.
+* Armour protection is poor, able to be penetrated by all the tanks it encounters even frontally and vulnerable to overpressure
-* Unable to traverse fast in rough terrains.
+* Unable to traverse fast in rough terrains

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->